vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/phy.rst

 available:

-* Some SoCs may offer a pin pad/mux/controller capable of configuring a given set of pins'strength, delays, and voltage; and it may be a suitable option to insert the expected 2ns RGMII delay.
+* Some SoCs may offer a pin pad/mux/controller capable of configuring a given set of pins' strength, delays, and voltage; and it may be a suitable option to insert the expected 2ns RGMII delay.

 * Modifying the PCB design to include a fixed delay (e.g: using a specifically